 Overall, exiting students appear to be satisfied to very satisfied with the TED program in most areas (See Figure 8).
 Of particular note was the level of agreement with basic skills with diverse learners, basic skills in reference to the learning environment and basic skills related to professionalism.
 These seem to be definite program strengths.
-With that, participants also noted that they did not all experience satisfying student teaching sites, particularly as it related to a co-teacher (See Figure 9).
+With that, participants also noted that they did not all experience satisfying student teaching sites, particularly as it related to a coteacher (See Figure 9).
 Based on this data, the TED will plan to 1.)
 Increase number of times college supervisors visit classrooms, 2.)
-Increase discussions about student teaching student and professionalism.
+Increase discussions about student teaching student and college supervisor and 3.)
+Increase in class time to discuss the learning environment and professionalism.